Johnny Weir: 2005–2006 season

 Weir continued to train with Hill and Tarasov for the 2005–2006 season, when he was ranked seventh-best in the world.
 He began the season, which reporter John Blanchette called a "minor calamity", with "a series of disappointing finishes".
 He was told by judges at the beginning of the season, after debuting his short program, which was designed for the new scoring system, that it was not difficult enough, so he had to rework it.
 A troubled personal relationship also affected his performances.

 Weir's short program this season was based upon an interpretation of Camille Saint-Saëns' The Swan, which was traditionally danced and skated to by women.
 Tarasova had been pushing to create a short program for Weir with Saint-Saëns' music since the two began working together, believing that his "naturally quiet and delicate way on the ice mirrored the mellow cello piece".
-Although Weir was hesitant at first, he agreed to introduce the progam during the 2006 Olympic season.
+Although Weir was hesitant at first, he agreed to introduce the program during the 2006 Olympic season.
 The New York Times reported on the costume and music he chose for his short program, "a black-and-white costume that sparkled under the lights, and one red glove symbolizing the beak of a swan".
 He debuted the program, choreographed by Tarasova, Shanetta Folle, and Evgeni Platov, during a practice session at Skate Canada.
 He later reported that the initial reaction to it was laughter and that he told reporters, when they asked about the red glove, that he had named it "Camille", in honor of the piece's composer.
 Weir was aware of the impact it would make on the public and in the figure skating world, and that it could harm his reputation with the judges; he later stated, "Gender bending would take me into a whole new and very taboo area, where I would stand totally alone".
 He also stated that although people were initially uncomfortable with the program, it would become one of his most popular programs and would "completely change the world's perception of me".
 His performance and swan costume were parodied in the 2007 comedy Blades of Glory, starring Jon Heder and Will Ferrell.